RoySegall/gizra.com/src/_posts/2018-04-23-stress-test.md

  - Misconfigured Varnish.
  - Non-functioning anonymous page cache.
  - Non-scalable algorithm in custom/contributed code.
- - Insufficient bandwidth available (compared to the static assets on the site).
+ - Insufficient available bandwidth (compared to the static assets on the site and the expected traffic).

 It's actually an exciting problem-solving game to analyze the output and understand what kind of problems there are, if any.